AMS-Simons Travel Grants

 - The trip should be reimbursed in the same year it was taken.

-- If the itinerary is complicated (multiple countries and currencies), it is helpful to include a breakdown of all the expenses and what currencies they are in.
+- If the itinerary is complicated (multiple countries and currencies), please include a breakdown of all the expenses and what currencies they are in and label each receipt.

 - If traveling with another person(s), please single out the awardee's expenses and include a breakdown and/or written statement.